WTSD (AM): China Radio International

 The station returned to the air on April 11, 2011, with programming from China Radio International (CRI), the Chinese state broadcaster, and a designated foreign mission in the U.S. The call sign was switched to WCRW to reflect this programming.
 On November 2, 2015, it was reported that the FCC would investigate allegations of whether WCRW was controlled by CRI.
 At the same time, the United States Department of Justice announced an investigation to determine whether CRI was in compliance with legal obligations under the Foreign Agents Registration Act (FARA).
 Reuters reported that 60 percent of the station's airtime was leased by a subsidiary of CRI.

 WCRW was granted 1,200 watts of nighttime power in 2017, upgrading from class D to class B in the process.
 The station received permission to begin test operations at night on May 4, 2018.

 New World Radio Group sold WCRW to the unrelated Potomac Radio Group, Inc., partially owned by Marquee Broadcasting owners Brian and Patricia Lane, in September 2018.
 The sale was consummated on January 2, 2019, at a price of $750,000.

-In December 2021, The Washington Free Beacon reported that the Chinese Communist Party had paid WCRW $4.4 million over a two year period to broadcast propaganda.
-In January 2022, WCRW co-owner Brian Lane told reporters that his station is no longer airing programming from China Radio International.
-Reports say the station failed to receive payment for its airtime over the previous six months from China Radio International.

-PPP loan investigation

-The U.S. Small Business Administration’s watchdog has been asked to investigate Potomac Radio, owner of WCRW, after receiving more than $100,000 through the Paycheck Protection Program (PPP).
-Congress enacted law that prohibits PPP loans to “certain entities organized under the laws of the People’s Republic of China” as well as “any person required to submit a registration statement” under FARA.
+In January 2022, Potomac Radio Group dropped CRI and changed to a generic brokered programming format as "New World Radio".
+This followed an investigation by the Small Business Administration over the receipt of more than $100,000 through the Paycheck Protection Program (PPP).
+PPP loans were prohibited for entities subject to the Foreign Agents Registration Act, under which Potomac Radio registered in December 2021.
+Potomac Radio's required FARA disclosures revealed CRI and China Global Television Network had paid the company over $4 million between 2019 and 2021, to broadcast its programming.

 Operation by iHeartMedia

 On December 30, 2022, WCRW announced that it would end its "New World Radio" brokered programming; under a three-year local marketing agreement, iHeartMedia began operating the station on January 4, 2023, concurrent with a call sign change to WTSD.
-Potomac Radio Group had previously sold WUST to iHeartMedia in 2020. iHeartMedia used WTSD to launch a sports format, branded as "iHeart Sports DC" and featuring programming from Fox Sports Radio and Vegas Stats & Information Network; this programming is also simulcast on FM translator W284CQ (104.7) and the HD2 channel of WWDC, replacing talk radio station "WONK-FM".
+Potomac Radio Group had previously sold WUST to iHeartMedia in 2020. iHeartMedia used WTSD to launch a sports format, branded as "iHeart Sports DC" and featuring programming from Fox Sports Radio and Vegas Stats & Information Network; this programming is also simulcast on the HD2 channel of WWDC, replacing talk radio station "WONK-FM".